oneapi-src/oneDNN/tests/benchdnn/doc/driver_conv.md

 ```
     gXmbX_icXidXihXiwX_ocXodXohXowX_kdXkhXkwX_sdXshXswX_pdXphXpwX_ddXdhXdwX_nS
 ```
-Here `X` is an integer number and `S` is a string literal without spaces (`n` stands for name).
-The special symbol `_` is ignored, so it may be used as a delimiter for better readability.
-Refer to the common glossary in README.md for the entity name and description.

-There are default values for some entities in case they were not specified:
- - g = 1;
- - mb = 2;
- - sd/sh/sw = 1;
- - dd/dh/dw = 0;
-There are also implicit rules:
- - Output shape may be deduced from the input and kernel size.
+Refer to [descriptor](knobs_desc.md) for details.
+Input shape and kernel size are mandatory inputs.
+Output shape and padding may be deduced based on the values provided.
- - Values for smaller dimensions may be copied from the biggest.

 ## Precision Configurations

-`--cfg` option specifies what data type will be used for a problem.
+`--cfg` option specifies what [data types](knobs_dt.md) will be used for a problem.
 It also defines the data filling strategy.
 It is implicit for the integer type saturation.
 This option also defines the threshold for computation errors.

 The table below shows supported name configurations for this driver: